CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Juan_logbook.md

 ### Done
 1. Figured out how to add color to the IguanaTeX equations.
 Not too tough, but it took longer than I would have liked.
-2. Finished transferring equations for `Flocculation Model` and `Sedimentation`
+2. Finished transferring equations for `Flocculation Model`, `Sedimentation`, and `Filtration`
+3. Went back and labeled all the equations that were off the slides for future clarity